Virtual-World-RE/NeoGF/README.md

 **Warning - Running tests is for dev purpose: it will create lots of files and this could stress your SSD.**

 ## gcmtool.py
 Python3 script for unpack/pack/rebuild GCM/iso file format.
 This tool can rebuild FileStringTable (FST) of GCM and patch boot.bin with a new apploader.img, boot.dol, add/remove/edit folder and files of the game.
+MIT License.

 ### User manual
 Unpack GCM/iso file **source_gcm.iso** in the default new folder _game_code-DVD_number_.
 If optional_dest_folder is specified we unpack in _optional_dest_folder_.